bleeckerj/Files2Book/README.md

 ```

 This will generate output pages and flipbooks for every channel in your Slack export, using the options specified in the script.

+## CMYK Color Mode

+The tool supports CMYK (Cyan, Magenta, Yellow, Black) color mode for professional printing applications.
+When CMYK mode is enabled:

+- Images are saved as TIFF files instead of PNG for better color space support
+- You can specify custom CMYK background values (0-255 for each channel)
+- PDF output is optimized for print production

+CMYK mode is particularly useful when preparing documents for professional printing services where precise color reproduction is important.

+Example CMYK values:
+- `0,0,0,0`: White
+- `0,0,0,100`: Black
+- `100,0,0,0`: Cyan
+- `0,100,0,0`: Magenta
+- `0,0,100,0`: Yellow
+- `22,0,93,0`: Greenish-yellow

+Note: When using CMYK mode, the output files will be larger due to the TIFF format.